aws-samples/amazon-cognito-vue-workshop/docs/CognitoConfig.md

 };
 ```

-To get this information you will navigate back to the Cognito User Pool you created.
+To get this information you will navigate to the Cognito .

 You should then see your Pool Id.
 See image below for example.